 The Animal Health Section of the Vermont Agency of Agriculture, Food and Markets works closely with USDA to monitor for the presence of Scrapie in Vermont's sheep and goat flocks.
 As a result of this collaboration, Vermont has achieved Consistent status, which means that Vermont's intrastate identification, reporting, and movement restrictions for infected and source flocks and high-risk animals are consistent with the USDA's standards for State Scrapie programs.

 In order to maintain this status, Vermont's state and federal animal health officials must ensure that sheep and goats are appropriately identified.
 Specifically, any person who presents a sheep or goat at an exhibition, show or fair must provide for the animal official Scrapie identification to its flock of birth.
-Additionally, any person who transfers ownership of a sheep or goat within Vermont must adhere to the same identification requirement.
-Sheep less than 18 months of age in slaughter channels and all goats in slaughter channels are exempt from the identification requirement.
+Additionally, any person who transfers ownership of a sheep or goat within Vermont, or who moves off of the farm of origin for any reason, must adhere to the same identification requirement.

 - Learn more about Scrapie or to obtain instructions for how to enroll in the national Scrapie Flock Certification Program.